A Tribute in Honor of Dr. King

 That sophomore year in high school was certainly eventful.
 Playing baseball for the same man who had invited me to try out for football was interesting.
 I lasted the whole season this time.

 Most of the students on staff were black.
 So was Mrs. Meredith.
 But none of them, as I recall, ever brought that issue up.
 In fact, it was several weeks into my work with Mrs. Meredith that I learned her husband had made the news a few years earlier.
 Soon, I found myself in the living room of James and Mary Meredith.
-It was a lovely evening of fun, food, and rich fellowship.
+It was a lovely evening of fun, food, and rich fellowship in the home of one of Mississippi’s most famous champions of civil rights.

 I learned a lot from Mary Meredith.
 She was so full of life and love.
 She called me “Baby.”
 She probably called other kids by that name as well, but for me, it was a term of endearment that I still treasure.
 She taught me more about relating to people of a different background than my own than anyone I’ve ever known, with the possible of exception of my friends, Charles and Shirley Johnson of Meridian, Mississippi.